 As I approached the scene, I weigh my options, one does not simply charge into battle (especially someone who still hasn’t mastered how to run).
 This beast of the southern or northern wilds requires careful planning just to strike down its armor.
 As I try to adjust my chair (why must furniture be my downfall?), I attack from behind and plunge my sword into its tail.
 It laughs at my attempts and squashes me in a matter of seconds.

 My equipment, a sword, was light and my movements were quick.
 I could stab and slash with ease but it didn’t pack much damage.
 I would have to attack for as long as possible and move just as fast out of its way.
 I snuck behind it once again and went ballistic with my hacking and slashing.
-In my mind I was the greatest warrior that’s ever lived.
-In reality I looked like was having a seizure.
-The behemoth who was once laughing at me was now becoming angry but its armor began to fall away.
+In my mind, I was the greatest warrior that’s ever lived.
+In reality, I looked like was having a seizure.
+The behemoth who at first laughed at me was now becoming angry but its armor began to fall away.

 While I was not the most successful player on my team (I proudly earned my E grade), the more I played, the better I did.
 These creatures are fierce and annoying to fight.
 Basic moves or random attacks are fruitless.
 Instead, the team and I had to fight as one during each battle.
 I was able to prepare and educate myself about which weapons and tactics worked best for the slaughter, no matter if I was playing by myself or with others.